 Article 10 prescribes a new approval process for large-scale renewable energy projects that alters the role of the Town Board.

 If it seems like there has been a noticeable uptick in the number of wind and solar energy projects being proposed lately, you are right!
 There has been an increased interest in renewable energy in New York State as a result of goals established by Governor Cuomo to meet 50% of the state’s energy needs by the year 2030 using renewable resources such as solar and wind energy.

 So what exactly is Article 10?
 Article 10 is a section of the New York State Public Service Law dealing with the generation of electric energy, including solar and wind energy.
 It stipulates that projects that generate 25 megawatts or more of electricity (roughly the amount to meet the average power needs of 22,500 households) will be governed by the Article 10 approval process rather than the State Environmental Quality Review Act (SEQRA) process.
 It is a relatively new regulation, passed in 2011.

-Wind or solar energy projects generating less than 25 megawatts are still regulated under the State Environmental Quality Review Act (SEQRA).
+Wind or solar energy projects generating less than 25 megawatts are still regulated under SEQRA.
 While both processes include opportunities for municipal and public input, there are big differences in procedure:

-Under Article 10, the decision to approve or disapprove the project rests primarily in the State’s hands through a “Siting Board” organized by the NYS Department of Public Service (members include 5 State Agency officials and 2 local appointees).
-The process is run very much like a legal proceeding and overseen by three Administrative Law Judges, almost like a trial without the court room.
+Under Article 10, the decision to approve or disapprove the project rests primarily in the state’s hands through a “Siting Board” organized by the New York State Department of Public Service (members include five State Agency officials and two local appointees).
+The process is run very much like a legal proceeding and overseen by three Administrative Law Judges, almost like a trial without the courtroom.